MarioParadzik/SimpleClickingGame/README.md

-# web2-projekt3
+# Simple clicking game
-Projekt iz predmeta Napredni razvoj programske potpore za web (HTML5)
+Project from the course Advanced development of software support for the web (HTML5)